aatmunbaxi/site/content/computing/_index.md

     identifier = "computing"
 +++

-I've spent a lot of time developing a workflow that works well for me, mainly centered around my time typesetting math, and finding better ways to do so.
+I&rsquo;ve spent a lot of time developing a workflow that works well for me, mainly centered around my time typesetting math, and finding better ways to do so.
-Here I record some things that I've learned along the way.
+Here I record some things that I&rsquo;ve learned along the way.